shafraz17/Smart-Office/README.md

-# EmployeeManagementSystem
+# Employee Management System
-THIS IS A REACT APP FOR UOM COURSEWORK
+This is a MERN APP for the second year project